stream-processing, kafka-streams, apache-flink, data-enrichment, real-time-analytics

 });

-The pattern maintains user profiles as a compacted KTable, with the latest state for each user ID.
+The pattern maintains user profiles as a KTable backed by a compacted Kafka topic (a topic configured to retain only the latest value per key).
 Each click event joins against the current profile state, producing an enriched event with combined information.

 Bidirectional Stream Correlation